hello-robot/stretch_install/README.md

-# Release Notes

-Version 0.0.2 (2020/05/7)

-* Add plugdev to user groups to ensure serial access on new accounts

-Version 0.0.1 (2020/05/6)

-* Initial product release.

 ## License

 All Hello Robot installation materials are released under the GNU General Public License v3.0 (GNU GPLv3).
 Details can be found in the LICENSE file.